SoftwareHeritage/swh-dataset/docs/graph/dataset.rst

     snapshots, releases, revisions) and the root directory (or rarely content) of every revision/release; but most directories and contents are excluded
   - **S3**: ``s3://softwareheritage/graph/2024-05-16-history-hosting/compressed``

-- Erratum: compression of the ``.graph`` files in this graph have a defect that causes them (and their respective ``.ef`` index) to be 40% larger than they should be.
-  This does not affect their correctness.

 .. _graph-dataset-2023-09-06: